About Lane Ends

 Crime and Anti-Social Behaviour in Lane Ends

-Local crime rates sit broadly in line with national averages.
-Anti-social behaviour accounts for the highest share in Lane Ends, with 21 incidents logged in January 2026.
+Local crime rates sit higher than national averages.
+Anti-social behaviour accounts for the highest share in Lane Ends, with 24 incidents logged in March 2026.

 Deprivation and Employment in Lane Ends